Bruce McArdle shares with us how he designed and built his own automatic secret bookcase doors.

 So I began this project's phase 2 – add motors to close and open the doors automatically.

 The design required these features:

-· Reliable, fully automatic open and close mechanism for both door hinges/sliders
+Reliable, a fully automatic "open and close" mechanism for both door hinges/sliders.

 Outside open switch should be hidden.